 4. Two Sole Sisters, Boulder

-Also nestled along the historic buildings of Pearl Street, look no farther for your next pair of favorite shoes.
+Also nestled along the historic buildings of Pearl Street, look no further for your next pair of favorite shoes.
 From unforgettable Bos. & Co boots in the smoothest suede to super-hot Corso Como leopard-print heels, Two Sole Sisters has you covered.
 They also carry gorgeous Liebeskind and Tano handbags, scarves and sophisticated jewelry.
 Worth the splurge, these high-end pieces will make you feel like a million bucks.

 5. Details, Littleton